JT-Tsai/ADL-2024/HW1/readme.md

     bash ./download.sh
     ```
 2. execute inference process
-    - run the commmand to start inference.
+    - run the commmand to start inference, you can replace the path what you want.
     ```bash
     bash ./run.sh /path/to/context.json /path/to/test.json path/to/pred/prediction.csv
     ```